 • The On Write property defines an action that is to be invoked when the tag is changed.
 The system variable Data will hold the new data value when the write occurs and when the action is executed.
-The use of On Write properties is covered later in this chapter.
+The use of On Write properties is covered in the Using On Write section, later in this chapter.